Lesson 10 of 10By Rahul Arun

 And finally, we activities I and J. These activities don’t act as immediate predecessors for any other activity.
 This means that they’ll connect directly to the final node.

-Now that we’ve created the network diagram, let’s move ahead.
-Next, as part of the PERT analysis, let’s have a look at how to determine the mean and variance.
+Now that we’ve created the network diagram let’s proceed.
+Next, as part of the PERT analysis, let’s examine how to determine the mean and variance.

 The mean, which is also the estimated time can be determined using the formula: